jrbarbieri/kajabi-project/README.md

-## Notes when end the project
+## Summary

+Project create for complete the exercise offered by Kajabi engineering's team.

-# Dependencies
+# How to run?
-- Foreman
-- Remount
-- React
-- React-dom
-- Ruby 3.3.0
-- Rails 7.1.3
-- React-bootstrap
-- Bootstrap
-- Httparty
+- Clone this repository

-# Tech debts
-- Remove all hello world code used to test Rails + React enviroment

-# Explanations
+- Access the directory with `cd` command
+- Install all dependencies with `bundle install` and `npm install`
+  - Make sure you have Ruby 3.3+, Rails 7.1+ and Node 16.2+ installed before it.
-- Run project with ./bin/dev
+- Run project with command `./bin/dev`, not `rails server`.
+This will garantee that React will be up too.